 The award is aimed at recognising the work of an Alum who, through their work and/or volunteering activities has made (and is making) a significant contribution to the advancement of human rights and democratisation in the world.

 - Be a graduate from the European Master’s Programme in Human Rights and Democratisation.
-Those currently enrolled as EMA students (i.e. graduating in 2019) are not eligible;
+Those currently enrolled as EMA students (i.e. graduating in 2020) are not eligible;

 - Have significantly contributed to the development and advancement of human rights and democratisation through their professional occupation, or through collateral, volunteer and/or recreational projects and activities.

 - Be able to document the aforementioned activity and their contribution to it.

-As for the actual Award, it is an artwork entitled Collective Memory by Belgian artist Koen Vanmechelen.
+The Award is an artwork entitled Collective Memory by Belgian artist Koen Vanmechelen.
 The artist and the Fondazione Berengo have generously donated the piece.